turbot/steampipe-plugin-oci/docs/tables/oci_budget_budget.md

   lifecycle_state <> 'ACTIVE';
 ```

-### List budgets where actual spend more than 100 percent
+### List budgets with actual spend more than 100 percent

 ```sql
 select